November 21, 2024

 ReliabilityFirst said the utility had not been “sufficiently modeling conductor loops located at transmission poles” in its transmission vegetation management program (TVMP).
 The TVMP used light detection and ranging data, along with foot patrols, to determine potential future vegetation issues, but PPL’s 3D model did not capture the conductor loops, leaving “blind spots” where vegetation growth was not monitored.

-In the agreement, ReliabilityFirst observed that PPL’s violation “occurred nearly 20 years following the 2003 Northeast Blackout,” a major cause of which was trees growing into transmission right of ways.
+In the agreement, ReliabilityFirst observed that PPL’s violation “occurred nearly 20 years following the 2003 Northeast Blackout,” a major cause of which was trees growing into transmission rights of way.
 The regional entity noted that FAC-003 was one element of the ERO’s response to the 2003 blackout, and that compliance with the standard “is a fundamental expectation of industry.”
 ReliabilityFirst said the violation “posed a serious risk to the reliability of the” electric grid.

 To mitigate the issue, PPL removed the tree that caused the outage and restored the affected line.
-It then performed a gap analysis on its TVMP to find potential areas for improvement, updated its models so that LiDAR data will better reflect the reality of the system, updated its TVMP, and completed an extent of condition plan to identify and address any additional issues.
+It then performed a gap analysis on its TVMP to find potential areas for improvement, updated its models so LiDAR data will better reflect the reality of the system, updated its TVMP, and completed an extent of condition plan to identify and address any additional issues.
 The utility certified its completion of mitigation activities to ReliabilityFirst on Jan.
 22, 2024.

 NPCC Settles Nuclear Plant’s Issues

 NPCC’s settlement was filed in NERC’s monthly spreadsheet notice of penalty Aug.
 29. FERC’s Sept.
-27 filing said it would also not review this agreement.
+27 filing said it also would not review this agreement.

-In the settlement, the RE asserted that the utility violated three requirements of PRC-023-4 (Transmission relay loadability), which were filed as three separate infringements in the spreadsheet NOP.
+In the settlement, the RE asserted the utility violated three requirements of PRC-023-4 (Transmission relay loadability), which were filed as three separate infringements in the spreadsheet NOP.
 The infringements involved the utility’s nuclear energy division and its facilities at the Nine Mile Point Nuclear Generating Station: Nine Mile Point Unit 1 (NMP1), Nine Mile Point Unit 2 (NMP2) and the James A. FitzPatrick Nuclear Power Plant (JAF).

 Constellation submitted a self-report for the three violations July 14, 2020, the settlement said.
 The report indicated that two protective relays at JAF “were misclassified by the previous owner.”
 According to Constellation, the relays were load responsive and therefore should have been categorized under PRC-023-4, Requirement R1.
-In a subsequent extent of condition review, the utility found a 115-kV line overcurrent relay at NMP1 was also noncompliant.
+In a subsequent extent of condition review, the utility found a 115-kV line overcurrent relay at NMP1 also was noncompliant.

 Along with this infringement, Constellation said it was in violation of Requirement R3 for failing to agree with its planning coordinator on the use of two 115-kV lines at NMP2.
 Constellation owns 82% of NMP2, with the rest held by the Long Island Power Authority; however, Constellation is the sole operator of Units 1 and 2.